adedaryorh/adedaryorh/README.md

 ### Hi there 👋

 👩‍💻 I'm Adedayo, a Software Engineer!
-🔭 I’m Currently working at ITEX integrated service FinTech Institution.
+🔭 Currently working at ITEX integrated service FinTech Institution.
-🌍 located in Nigeria, Victoria Island Lagos.
+🌍 located at Victoria Island Lagos, Nigeria.
-💻 I am currently perfecting my skills with Java [springboot] for Backend development...
+💻 I am perfecting my skills with Java [springboot] for Backend development...
 ☁ Have been aquatinted and train as a Cloud Engineer (AWS)

 🛵 I'm an enthusiastic bicycle racer and love playing football.